David-Gyavi/my-persona-portfolio-project/README.md

 >    - [x] Try to submit the form with an invalid password format and verify that a relevant error message appears
 >    - [x] Try to submit the form with an existing username, should re-render page with relevant error message/warning
 >    - [x] Try to submit the form with all inputs valid and verify that a success message appears and user is on my contact page
->    - [x] Be logged in and go to register page http://my-persona-portfolio-project.herokuapp.com/add_contact should have error saying you are already registered and be on contacts page
+>    - [x] Must Be logged in to get to the page, unlogged in users go to login page http://my-persona-portfolio-project.herokuapp.com/add_contact

 5. **Contact Detail Page**
 >  Go to the Register page: http://my-persona-portfolio-project.herokuapp.com/contact_detail